Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Conclusions Future Work

-This work first presented a novel trajectory optimization formulation for generating online, omnidirectional jumps.
-The jumping capabilities endowed by this trajectory optimization are then leveraged by a high-level path planner.
-The planner considers the physical limits of the robot as well as external constraints of the terrain to select maximally reliable jumps that navigate the robot to a goal position.
-We synthesize these planners into a hierarchical framework that allows the Mini Cheetah Vision to rapidly plan and execute reliable trajectories through challenging terrain.
+This work first presented a trajectory optimization formulation for generating online, omnidirectional jumps.
+The jumping capabilities endowed by this trajectory optimization are then leveraged by a high-level geometric motion planner.
+This planner considers the physical limits of the robot as well as external constraints of the terrain to select maximally reliable jumps that navigate the robot to a goal position.
+We synthesize the two planners into a hierarchical framework that allows the Mini Cheetah Vision to rapidly generate and complete reliable plans through challenging terrain.

-Future work will focus on leveraging the jump feasibility classifier to produce provable robustness guarantees.
-Our current high-level planner selects a jump that is maximally robust to jump parameter variability, given a candidate trajectory.
+In the future, we aim to improve on our work in a number of ways.
+First, perception and mapping were performed manually in this work, and we are looking into observability-based planning to resolve this.
+Second, measurement uncertainty was not accounted for in the JFC and is something we want to consider in future formulations.
+Finally, we will focus on leveraging the JFC to produce provable robustness guarantees.
+Currently, we select a jump that is maximally robust to parameter variability given a candidate motion plan.
 This practical approach ensures that if a set of safe jumps does exist, our algorithm will have found one such jump.
-However, presently we do not make any claims about the existence of such a safe set - providing certificates of robust trajectory execution is beyond the scope of this paper.
+However, we do not make any claims about the existence of such a safe set---providing certificates of robust plan execution is beyond the scope of this paper but a goal for future work.